 Choosing the best quality Sencha tea can be a daunting task for tea lovers who are just starting out.
 There are a few factors that should be considered when selecting the right type of Sencha tea, including origin, steaming process, grading system, and flavor profile.

-See also What are the side effects of consuming too much black tea?
+See also What are the nutritional benefits of Blueberry Tea?

 When it comes to origin, the tea should come from Japan or China as these countries are known for producing high-quality Sencha.
 The steaming process is also important as it will determine how much flavor and aroma the tea has.
 Different types of steaming processes will result in different flavors and aromas, so it is important to understand what type of tea you are getting before purchasing.